versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcTransport.md

 * `listenIps` is **DEPRECATED**.
 Use `listenInfos` instead.
 * One of `webRtcServer` or `listenInfos` or `listenIps` must be given when creating a WebRTC transport.
 * The IP in each entry in `listenInfos` or `listenIps` must be a bindable IP in the host.
-* If you use "0.0.0.0" or "::" in an entry in `listenInfos` or `listenIps`, then you need to also provide `announcedIp` in the corresponding entry.
+* If you use "0.0.0.0" or "::" in an entry in `listenInfos` or `listenIps`, then you need to also provide `announcedAddress` or `announcedIp` in the corresponding entry.
 * `initialAvailableOutgoingBitrate` is just applied when the consumer endpoint supports REMB or Transport-CC.
 * `enableUdp`, `enableTcp`, `preferUdp` and `preferTcp` are only processed if `webRtcServer` is given, and they filter and define the priority of the ICE candidates available in the `webRtcServer`.
 </div>